 Deplome D'Etude en Langue Francais

 The Avon Maitland District School Board is excited to offer the DELF to FSL secondary students this year.
 Over the past seven years we have seen student interest and enthusiasm for the French Proficiency test grow.
-In 2017, we had 126 students participate from most of the secondary schools in our board.

 What is the DELF?